jilliannallison/jilliannallison/README.md

 ### ✨ Jillian Allison ✨

 Hi!
 I'm currently a graduate student in the Master of Environmental Data Science program at the Bren School of Environmental Science & Management (UCSB).
-This page is literally just homework assignments, so check back in 2 years for some hopefully cool projects!
+This page is pretty much just homework assignments, so check back in 2 years for some hopefully cool projects!

 #### Education
 - **2018 - 2022** B.S.
 Earth Science (Geohydrology) *UC Santa Barbara*